-Dentists are seeing NHS patients in order of priority, so unless you have an urgent need (see Part 5) you may find it difficult to get a non-urgent NHS appointment, such as a routine check-up.
+Dentists prioritise who they see, so unless you have an urgent need (see Part 5) you may find it difficult to get a non-urgent NHS appointment, such as a routine check-up.

-Average waiting times for routine check-ups are up to six months.
+Average waiting times for routine check-ups can be up to six months.

 If your teeth and gums are healthy, you may not need a routine check-up for up to 24 months.
 The dentist will advise you on how often you need a check-up.
 They should also advise you how often you should have a check-up in order to continue to be seen as an NHS patient.